fibjs/fibjs.org/docs/manual/module/ifs/gui.md

-    "right": 100, // spcify the top position of the window, default position is center of the screen, not work in gtk4 "width": 100, // specify the width of the window, default is system auto set "height": 100, // specify the height of the window, default is system auto set "frame": true, // specify whether the window has frame, default is true "caption": true, // specify whether the window has caption, default is true "resizable": true, // specify whether the window is resizable, default is true
+    "right": 100, // spcify the top position of the window, default position is center of the screen, not work in gtk4 "width": 100, // specify the width of the window, default is system auto set "height": 100, // specify the height of the window, default is system auto set "visible": true, // specify whether the window is visible, default is true "minWidth": 0, // specify the minimum width of the window, default is 0 "minHeight": 0, // specify the minimum height of the window, default is 0 "maxWidth": 0, // specify the maximum width of the window, default is no limit "maxHeight": 0, // specify the maximum height of the window, default is no limit "frame": true, // specify whether the window has frame, default is true "caption": true, // specify whether the window has caption, default is true "resizable": true, // specify whether the window is resizable, default is true